rtavenar/hdr/content/parts/intro.md

 [^1]: `tslearn` is a general-purpose Python machine learning library
-    for time series that offers tools for pre-processing and feature extraction as well as dedicated models for clustering, classification and regression, and I started this project in 2017.
+    for time series that offers tools for pre-processing and feature extraction as well as dedicated models for clustering, classification and regression, and I initiated this project in 2017.